rdong8/cpp_project/README.md

 ## Build

-To build the default target:
+To build the default target with the default arguments specified in the `justfile`:

 ```bash
 just build